LiteFarmOrg/LiteFarm/README.md

       - `psql postgres -U postgres`
       - `CREATE DATABASE mock_farm;`
   4. install knex globally `npm install -g knex`
-  5. `cd packages/api && knex migrate:latest` to start db migration
+  5. `cd packages/api` and `npm install knex@0.14.6`,
+  6. Once complete, run `knex migrate:latest` to start the db migration (if you run into issues here, you can try dropping and recreating the database)
-  6. `knex seed:run` to seed database with default data
+  6. Optionally, you can run `knex seed:run` to seed database with default data

   ### Setting up env vars in webapp and api:
   custom environment variables are used in the application.
 Env vars containing sensitive information